mannd/QTc/README.markdown

     #import <QTc/QTc-Swift.h>

 ## Formulas
 QTc and QTp formulas are labeled based on the proposed standard nomenclature of [Rabkin](https://www.wjgnet.com/1949-8462/full/v7/i6/315.htm#B16).
 QTc formulas try to correct the QT interval for heart rate.
 QTp formulas predict the QT based on heart rate.
+Don’t confuse the QTp with the same term QTp used in some recent studies to indicate a corrected QT interval measured to the the peak, rather than the end of the T wave.

 Use the enum `Formula` to select QTc or QTp formulas:

 	public enum Formula {
 		// QTc formulas